Make a commitment online and be part of Living the Change

 The Living the Change campaign is our response to this higher calling.
 We invite you to join us by making a personal commitment to walk more gently on the Earth.
 Please, help us honour our precious planet.
 Become part of our globally-connected community of consciousness and conscience.

 You can make a commitment in three areas of behaviour – transport, home energy use, and diet – which leading scientists have identified as critically important for truly sustainable lifestyles.
-People representing diverse faiths and cultures all around the world are making commitments at this very moment, and GreenFaith will be presenting these commitments publicly at the Global Climate Action Summit (GCAS) in San Francisco on September 12th and at the UN climate negotiations in Poland.
+Hundreds of people representing diverse faiths and cultures all around the world have already made commitments, some of which were presented by GreenFaith at the UN climate negotiations in Poland.
+In 2019 ARRCC will further promote this important dimension of climate action in Australia, along with Religions for Peace, the National Council of Churches, the Faith Communities Council of Victoria and the Multi-Faith Association of South Australia.

 “Living the Change: faithful choices for a flourishing world” is a globally-connected community of religious and spiritual institutions working together with sustainable consumption experts to champion sustainable ways of life.
 The website is: https://livingthechange.net/